-- Anyone Can Die: Just don't get too attached to any character appart of the lead.
+- Anyone Can Die: Just don't get too attached to any character apart of the lead.
 Just in case.
-Literally half the cast of Fushigi Yugi are dead by the end.
+Literally half the cast of Fushigi Yuugi are dead by the end.

-- Can't Have Sex, Ever: She loves this trope with a passion!
-In half of her works there's always some reason for the two leads not hooking up.
+- Can't Have Sex, Ever: Watase loves this trope with a passion!
+In half of her works, there's always some reason for the two leads not hooking up.
 Either the female lead needs to stay a virgin, or one of the characters is cursed, or not a real human, and so on, so on.

 - Costume Porn: First, we had the Miko clothes in Fushigi Yuugi.
-Then we had Aya's pretty school uniform in Ayashi no Ceres.
-Then we have the Amawakuni clothing in Arata Kangatari.
+Then we had Aya's pretty school uniform in Ceres Celestial Legend.
+Then we have the Amawakuni clothing in Arata: The Legend.

-- Darker and Edgier: Her career went this way starting with Ayashi no Ceres.
-Case in point, Fushigi Yuugi Genbu Kaiden is much more serious and dramatic than the original Fushigi Yuugi.
+- Darker and Edgier: Watase's career went this way starting with Ceres Celestial Legend.
+Case in point, Fushigi Yuugi: Genbu Kaiden is much more serious and dramatic than the original Fushigi Yuugi.
 And then there's Sakura Gari...

 - Love Dodecahedron: She is the master of this.